pepkit/peppy/docs/docs/cluster-computing.md

 Each section within `compute` defines a "compute package" that can be activated.
 By default, the package named `default` will be used, which in this example is identical to the `local` package.
 You can make your default whatever you like.
-You may then choose a different compute package on the fly by specifying the `--compute` argument to looper run like this: ``looper run --compute PACKAGE``.
+You may then choose a different compute package on the fly by specifying the `--compute` option: ``looper run --compute PACKAGE``.
 In this case, `PACKAGE` could be either `local` (which would do the same thing as the default, so doesn't change anything) or `slurm`, which would run the jobs on SLURM, from queue `queue_name`.
 You can make as many compute packages as you wish (for example, to submit to different SLURM partitions).